A Travel Price Comparison for Italy Messina vs. Siena for Couples, Attractions, Food, and Nightlife

 A week in Messina or Siena?

-You'll find food and shopping around the local destination of Messina.
+You'll find food and shopping around the bustling destination of Messina.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Siena.
 Many people enjoy the museums and nightlife when visiting Siena.
 Exploring the old town is a popular activity.
 One week may feel like too much time unless you plan to do a lot of relaxing.